colinchambachan/Chess-Board-Visualizer/README.md

 # Chess Board Visualizer

-Webapp designed to help users gain an understanding by training piece locations
+Webapp designed to help users gain an understanding of the chess board by training piece locations

 Created to build basic understanding of React.js